July 8, 2013

 The Importance of Graphic Design as Contemplative Art

-Students create a visual album of images inspired by their experiences of landscape and culture during a trip to Mexico.
+Students create a visual album (book) of images inspired by their trip to Mexico

 We called it a “contemplative design adventure.”
 In summer 2012, I traveled through Mexico for three weeks with six of my top graphic design students.
 We meditated regularly and sought out experiences of landscape and culture that could galvanize their practice as designers.
 Our ultimate goal was to create a book together: a full-length visual album of images inspired by the trip.
 The university where I teach and serve as Graphic Design Department chair, Santa Fe University of Art and Design (SFUAD), supported this concept and fully funded it.